+6.12.
 Can awards made to subgrantees include in-kind goods and services in place of cash?

 No, subgrant awards must be cash awards.

+6.13.
 What does a subgrantee competition look like, when it's outside our usual network?
 We fund certain organizations that do very good work - are they then ineligible for this competition?

-Please refer to Section I. D. 2 of the Notice.
 We expect the subgrantee selection process to be open and competitive, and available to eligible nonprofits beyond your existing network.
 However, organizations within your existing network are also eligible to receive subgrants but these in-network organizations may not exceed approximately one-third of the grant dollars distributed.
-See Section III of the Notice
+Please see the Notice for details on the subgranting requirements

-Should we plan to increase subgrantee's funding as their evidence increases over the three to five year grant period?
+6.14.
+Should we plan to increase subgrantees' funding as their evidence increases over the three to five year grant period?